 Velthemia can be grown easily in pots and containers and work well as an indoor plant, they hold their flowers over a long period.
 Flowers will begin to appear in early winter and open up mid to late winter.

 These are a deciduous bulb that prefers a shaded dry position.
 Glossy green foliage and flowers pink or white during winter.
-Both Veltheimia capensis and Veltheimia bracteata die back during summer.
+Both Veltheimia bracteata and the sun loving Veltheimia capensis die back during summer.
 Yellow flowering varieties are also available. (rare)

 Larger clumps can be divided in summer as the bulbs go through their short dormancy.
 Plants can also be propagated from seed or by leaf cuttings placed in a sharp sand.